OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

     <BLANKLINE>

 The docstring can be useful for figuring out the arguments and returns for the generated function.
-Note that most of the values passed here are floats, which are analogous to Double Precision variables in Fortran.
+Most of the values passed here are floats, which are analogous to Double Precision variables in Fortran.
 The load is stored in *pvec,* which is an array that contains the x and y components of the force.
 To pass this into the Fortran subroutine, it needs to be in the form of a NumPy